 9. A reference list, if applicable, and acknowledgements

 Generally, the poster print needs to be readable from three feet.
-The presentation areas accommodate posters that are sized 4×8 ft or less; you will be able to attach any size poster that does not exceed these measurements.
+The presentation areas accommodate posters that are sized 4 ft tall ×8 ft wide or less; you will be able to attach any sized poster that does not exceed these measurements.
 The most important data should be at eye level.

 1. The poster should flow horizontally only

 2. The different sections should be physically distinct from each other, and labeled with headings.